JRoberts94/Week11-Note-Taker/README.md

 this is an open source project, you may use and change at your own leisure

 ## Test Instructions
-in command console, type npm i or npm install <br> then once dependencies are downloaded type node index.js <br> (each answer requires validation for input)
+in command console, type npm i or npm install <br> then once dependencies are downloaded type npm start to run server.js <br>

 ## Questions
 feel free to contact me, for any questions or improvements you think of